Insights

 Anyone seeking change should prepare the people in the organization for it.
 A new brand and portfolio structure is the result of complex considerations and numerous individual decisions.
 The implications often only become apparent afterwards and require coordinated communication within the company.
 Identification with the new target image is a decisive factor that determines acceptance and successful implementation.

-On an emotional level, change is always associated with (unconscious) "fears of loss".
-In particular, the consolidation of existing brands has an influence on the self-image and the appreciation of previous work.
+On an emotional level, change is always associated with (unconscious) „fears of loss“.
+In particular, the consolidation of existing brands has an impact on the self-image and the appreciation of previous work.
 It is crucial to take along those who were not part of the initial development and to convey the new target image as concretely and desirably as possible.

-Against this backdrop, branding plays an important role, making the change tangible through the power of design.
-Those who experience the change in concrete terms are more willing to actively help shape it.
+Against this backdrop, branding plays an important role, making change tangible through the power of design.
+Those who experience change in concrete terms are more willing to actively help shape it.
 Convincingly developed, this creates clarity and the desire to contribute to the big picture.
 We call this approach: strategy with tangible results.

 5. increase the value of the company